cdzombak/dmx-hardware/dmx_driver/README.md

 # Author

 This driver was written by [Chris Dzombak](http://chris.dzombak.name).
-It was originally used in a UMich EECS373 project (link TK).
+It was originally used in a [UMich EECS373 project](http://chris.dzombak.name/373project).